EzhilkumarV/threetierarchitecture-project/README.md

 Route 53

-Create a Hosted Zone for zorogaming.shop
+Create a Hosted Zone for awszorogaming.shop

 Map NS with domain provider